 - No expandable storage

-Which one do you prefer?
-Please let me know your thoughts about Android vs iPhone in the comment section below.
+Which of these platforms do you prefer?
+Please let me know your thoughts in the comment section below.